Dental Bridges Richardson

 A dental bridge can usually last anywhere from 5 to 15 years depending on how well you care for them and the type of material your restoration is constructed from.
 Its lifespan can also be influenced by factors like your diet and if you have any poor oral habits, such as teeth grinding, nail-biting, chewing on ice, and smoking.
 The location of your bridge can also impact how long it lasts.
 For instance, those replacing front teeth may last longer than bridges in the back of the mouth, as they won’t be subject to as much pressure from chewing.
 An implant-supported bridge will typically last much longer than a traditional one, as it will be directly anchored to your jawbone instead of abutment teeth.

-Your dental bridge will be made out of metal-free zirconia that will be color-matched to your remaining pearly whites.
+Your dental bridge will be made out of metal-free ceramic, porcelain, or zirconia that will be color-matched to your remaining pearly whites.
 This material will also reflect light similar to your tooth enamel, allowing your new teeth to appear as natural as ever.
 We’ll fabricate your bridge based on your precise impressions, so it should fit flush with the rest of your smile.
 Additionally, you won’t have to worry about your restoration shifting in your mouth or falling out like with dentures.
 Since they’re designed to remain in your mouth permanently, you can expect them to remain firmly in place for many years to come.

 Dental bridges are not meant to be removed at any time like dentures, so you shouldn’t be able to take them out whenever you want.
 The only one who can do this is a dental professional, especially when you require a replacement.
 Some healthcare professionals refer to partial dentures as “removable bridges.”
 However, this description is misleading.
 While partials and bridges share a similarity in that they can replace multiple missing teeth, only the former can be removed by the patient whenever they choose.